jankrause/wtd-2016/README.md

 ## [Browse the API-Documentation Patterns](PatternCatalogue.md)

-## Read about the Theoretical Backgrond
+## Read about the Theoretical Background

   - [VerbNet](http://verbs.colorado.edu/~mpalmer/projects/verbnet.html) is the empirical basis of this approach and has been exteneded for its application to API-documentation.
   - [The basic approach](https://nats-www.informatik.uni-hamburg.de/pub/User/JanChristianKrause/SETP-10-Pub.pdf) is described in a research paper by Jan Christian.